alexanderfrei/python_scraping/README.md

 *id_parse.py* contains functions for waiting and load page + class for one game parsing.

 January 2017: list of bookmakers has updated on site, therefore this part of code require revision.

+## tools
+Web scraping with python examples and tools.
+It's based on Ryan Mitchell book: http://shop.oreilly.com/product/0636920034391.do